Charonyuu/Intl_autoComplete/README.md

 ## Release Notes 1.0.6

 - Initial release of the intl-snippets extension.
-- Includes snippets for common formatMessage usage scenarios.
+- Includes snippets for simplifying intl React component initialization and formatMessage usage.
-- Initial release of the FindKey extension.
+- Added the FindKey extension.
 - Allows users to find keys in an `en.json` file based on selected text and replace it with the corresponding `formatMessage` function.
-- Fixed the issue that required a specific path
+- Fixed the issue that required a specific path.
-- Quick
+- Added a quick pick for selecting the correct key when multiple keys have the same value.
+- Added a preference option to choose whether to add the key to en.json or not.
+- Added preference option to replace single keys with the same value or manually choose/enter the key.
-- Add trim() for selected text and en.json text when comparing
+- Implemented the trim() function to remove leading and trailing whitespace from the selected text and en.json text when comparing.